 The ESSENCE (Early Support for Students Entering College Education) Program is designed to give high academic achievers the opportunity to earn college credits while still in high school.
 To participate in the ESSENCE Program, students must have a 2.5 high school GPA.
-The STEMM (science, technology, engineering, mathematics, medical) Technical Middle College (STMC) allows college-ready high school students the opportunity to earn college credits and credentials while completing their high school diplomas.
+The HCC Middle College allows college-ready high school students the opportunity to earn college credits and credentials while completing their high school diplomas.